gknob/epfl-workshop-2013/README.md

 3. Start the Sling runnable jar
 4. Sling contains a sample called [Slingbucks](https://github.com/apache/sling/tree/trunk/samples/slingbucks), simple coffee-ordering app
    Install the sample following the README instructions and start playing with it.

+If you have questions about this, feel free to ask on the Sling users mailing list, see http://sling.apache.org/project-information.html#mailing-lists

 ## At the workshop